A View of One’s Own

 Now, you can continue that journey beyond the gallery walls.

-Beautifully produced and richly illustrated, A View of One’s Own is more than an exhibition catalogue — it’s a reclamation of space, voice and vision.
 Across 72 pages and approximately 55 illustrations, this volume restores ten pioneering British women artists to their rightful place in the story of landscape art.

 Among them are trailblazers such as Harriet Lister and Lady Mary Lowther, who were among the first to capture the poetic beauty of the Lake District at a time when the region was emerging as a source of national inspiration.
 Amelia Long, Lady Farnborough, stands out as one of the earliest British women to paint landscapes in France following the Napoleonic Wars — an extraordinary achievement in an era when travel and professional ambition were often constrained by gender.